kleinomicslab/mrbin/README.md

 This will set up all parameters and run all steps without asking for user input.

-When setting silent=F, the user will be guided through the user input questionnaire to make adjustments to the parameters.
+When setting silent=FALSE, the user will be guided through the user input questionnaire to make adjustments to the parameters.

 ### Affine Transformation of Negative Values